rawscript/bluecore/README.md

 2. When you run `bluecore rebase`, it:
    - Searches the entire computer for existing rhezusport files using advanced multithreaded algorithms
    - Compares your project's dependencies with the registry
+   - Creates symlinks to existing package installations when possible
    - Installs only the packages that are missing
    - Updates the registry with your current project's packages
 3. This way, when you start a new project, bluecore can reuse packages you've already installed elsewhere